 Wallpaper has begun enjoying a comeback on the interior design stage and for good reason.
 While we may be more used to thinking about it as a design element in our bedrooms and living rooms, there's plenty of great ways to use wallpaper in a bathroom as well.

-If you have your heart set on wallpaper, a bathroom is a perfect room to experiment with bold color, splashy finishes, and large prints.
-Here are five methods for using wallpaper in your commode:
+If you have your heart set on wallpaper, there are five ways to start to experiment with bold color, splashy finishes, and large prints in your commode.

 - If you have a separate toilet room or stall out of the main area of the bathroom, use wallpaper in just this small area.
 The wallpaper will highlight the two rooms (or areas) and place the wallpaper away from the humid shower to protect it.